 Gene testing is available in some clinics

 A treatment plan could include:

-Medication for symptoms, such as antiepileptic drugs for seizures
+Medicine for symptoms, such as antiepileptic medicines for seizures

 Surgery to remove the blood vessels

 Performing an MRI at regular intervals to keep an eye on a lesion